AkshatBhatia/UserStats/README.md

 To test this webapp locally, you need to create your own twitter app.
 Goto https://apps.twitter.com/ to create one.
 Once that app is created insert the correct consumer_token and consumer_secret in twitterstats/views.py.

-To get started with the server: virtualenv userstats pip install -r requirements.txt python manage.py runserver
+To get started with the server:
+1. virtualenv userstats
+2. pip install -r requirements.txt
+3. python manage.py runserver

+To test the server hit the url:

+localhost:8000/twitterstats/tweets

+You should see some stats about your latest tweets.